koslib/terraform-provider-planetscale/README.md

 ## Development

-This provider has been based on the awesome work Planetscale has done with their [Golang SDK](https://github.com/planetscale/planetscale-go.
+This provider has been based on the awesome work Planetscale has done with their [Golang SDK](https://github.com/planetscale/planetscale-go).

-Planetscale API docs can be found here: https://api-docs.planetscale.com/reference/list-databases
+Planetscale API docs can be found [here](https://api-docs.planetscale.com/).

 ### Contributing